AndrejKh/Vue-Laravel-SPA-Project/README.md

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail via [fazrabbi010@gmail.com](mailto:fazrabbi010@gmail.com).
-All security vulnerabilities will be promptly addressed.

 ## License